KSAH-42/RabbitOM/README.md

 # About the connection class

-I have already build this class, but I will commit in another moment after a code refactoring.

 The following code demonstrate how to list the supported methods available on a security camera:

 ~~~~C#